Eight days after Ida, over 489,000 are without power across Louisiana

 Amid challenges, Demco makes strides in power restoration

+Other Parishes with severe damage, according to Latona, are East Feliciana Parish and St. Helena Parish.

+Latona assured WBRZ that Demco crews are working to carry out power restoration as safely and quickly as possible.

-Meanwhile, Demco continues to assess damage to its south Louisiana customers.
-The company took to Facebook on Sunday to share pictures of the severe damage Ida left behind.
+The company took to Facebook Sunday to share pictures of the severe damage Ida left behind.
 Based on the images, it's clear that navigating the hurricane-ravaged terrain complicates the duties of energy workers.

 Over the weekend, Demco announced that 64% of its customer's meters are back in service, as are sixty percent of distribution line miles.
 It added that 37 of 43 substations are receiving transmission.